 evolving agricultural economy so that every community can

 grow healthy food and the state can sustain at least its current

 level of food production.

-To read more about our specific goals and how you can help, click on one of the following documents:
+To read more about our specific goals and how you can help, click on the link below: